globocom/secDevLabs/a8-amarelo-designs/README.md

 # Amarelo Designs
- > This is a simple web application built with Flask that contains an example of an Insecure Deserialization.
+ > This is a simple web application built with Flask that contains an example of an Insecure Deserialization vulnerability.

 <img src="images/Amarelo-Designs.png" align="center"/>